 The Parent's Guide to Cord Blood started out as a website in 1998.
 It was intended as an informal public service project in memory of Shai, the daughter of the founder Dr. Frances Verter.
 In 2007 a Board of Directors was recruited, and the Parent's Guide to Cord Blood incorporated as a non-profit foundation.
 We have received tax-exempt status under section 501(c)(3) of the USA Internal Revenue Code.
 All donations to support the foundation are eligible for a tax deduction on United States tax returns.

 - 1998 - Launch of the original website hosted by GeoCities.
-The initial version only covered family banks.
-The design was donated by Arlene E. Jacobs M.S., in memory of her son Kevin W. Jacobs
+The initial version only covered family cord blood banks.
+The design was donated by Arlene E. Jacobs, in memory of her son Kevin W. Jacobs.

-- 1999 - Created the suggested questionnaire for interviewing family banks.
+- 1999 - Wrote questionnaire for interviewing family banks.

-- 2000 - Started tracking family cord blood banks outside the USA, which at that time only numbered a handful.
+- 2000 - Added family cord blood banks outside the USA, which at that time only numbered a handful.

-- 2003 - Added descriptions of public cord blood banks within the USA.
+- 2003 - Included public cord blood banks within the USA.

-- 2003 - Developed the first listing of diseases treated by cord blood that groups them into the categories: standard, clinical trial, and experimental.
+- 2003 - Developed the first listing of diseases treated by cord blood that grouped them into the categories: standard, clinical trial, and experimental.

 - 2005 - Moved the site to the host Heller Information Services and adopted a new web design created by Exusu Design of Haselberg, Germany.

 - 2010 - Modified the list of diseases treated with cord blood to clarify which ones use the patient's own cells versus cells from a donor; again the first web site to do this.